 Do you have to brine salmon before smoking?

 You don't have to brine salmon before smoking - not for this recipe.
-That's just an extra step that you don't have to do.
 This is just a simple step-by-step recipe on how to smoke a salmon.
 We are not going to do anything too complicated this time.
 It turns out fantastic without brining.

 But, if you want to wet brine salmon, make my Traeger Smoked Salmon.
 It has a dry brine and an optional glaze that you'll love.